North Texas begins season at home against Northern Iowa - WTOP News

 Denton, Texas; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: The North Texas Mean Green open the season at home against the Northern Iowa Panthers.
+BOTTOM LINE: The North Texas Mean Green start the season at home against the Northern Iowa Panthers.

-North Texas went 31-7 overall a season ago while going 14-2 at home.
-The Mean Green averaged 6.4 steals, 2.9 blocks and 10.5 turnovers per game last season.
+North Texas finished 31-7 overall last season while going 14-2 at home.
+The Mean Green allowed opponents to score 55.8 points per game and shoot 39.1% from the field last season.

-Northern Iowa went 14-18 overall a season ago while going 4-7 on the road.
-The Panthers averaged 70.1 points per game while allowing opponents to score 69.9 last season.
+Northern Iowa went 10-12 in MVC action and 4-7 on the road a season ago.
+The Panthers averaged 14.3 points off of turnovers, 6.7 second-chance points and 14.1 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.